 The cross-reference link is removed from the word or phrase.

 To delete a cross-reference inserted using the Cross-reference dialog:

 - 1 Click at the end of the cross-reference to be deleted. - 2 Press the Backspace key.
-Or,

-The cross-reference link is removed .
+The cross-reference link is removed from the word or phrase.